Skip to main content

 Biography

-David De Roure is Academic Director of the Digital Scholarship @ Oxford initiative and Professor of e-Research in the Oxford e-Research Centre, an institute of the Department of Engineering Science.
-He is also an Honorary Visiting Professor at the Royal Northern College of Music, where he is Technical Director of the Centre for Practice and Research in Science and Music (PRiSM), and a Turing Fellow at The Alan Turing Institute.
+David De Roure is Academic Director of the Digital Scholarship @ Oxford initiative, Academic Director of the Laboratory for AI Security Research, and Professor of e-Research in the Oxford e-Research Centre, a multidisciplinary institute in the Department of Engineering Science.
+He is an Honorary Research Professor at the Royal Northern College of Music, where he is Technical Director of the Centre for Practice & Research in Science & Music (PRiSM).
+His research focuses on new methods of digital scholarship, innovation in knowledge infrastructure, cybersecurity, and music.

-David was Director of the Oxford e-Research Centre from 2012-17.
-He has co-founded three interdisciplinary initiatives: the PETRAS National Centre of Excellence for IoT Systems Cybersecurity, which is the world’s largest socio-technical research centre focused on the future implementation of the Internet of Things; the Software Sustainability Institute, cultivating better and more sustainable software to enable world-class research; and PRiSM, The Centre for Practice & Research in Science & Music at the Royal Northern College of Music.
-He has also been involved in running the Digital Humanities @ Oxford Summer School since 2011.
+He has co-founded three interdisciplinary initiatives: the PETRAS National Centre of Excellence for IoT Systems Cybersecurity, which is the world’s largest socio-technical research centre focused on the future implementation of the Internet of Things; the Software Sustainability Institute, cultivating better and more sustainable software to enable world-class research; and PRiSM, the Centre for Practice & Research in Science & Music at the Royal Northern College of Music.
+Additionally he has been involved in running the Digital Humanities @ Oxford Summer School since 2011.
+He was Director of the Oxford e-Research Centre from 2012-17, and a Turing Fellow at The Alan Turing Institute from 2018-2024.

 He is a Fellow of the British Computer Society, the Institute of Mathematics and its Applications, and the Royal Society of Arts, and a Supernumerary Fellow of Wolfson College where he chairs the Digital Research Cluster.